-It’s good practice if you mention an artist in a social media post, or if their artwork is in a photo on your social media account to tag them if they are on social media.
-Same thing with organizations, if you have a show at the Cambridge Art Association, not only should you tag them, but you should tag their location as well.
+Always get permission in advance if you want to show an image of an artist and/or their artwork on your social media sites.
+If you want to mention an artist in a social media post, or if their artwork is in a photo on your social media account, make sure you tag them if they are on social media.
+If the artist is not on social media, at the very least add their name to your text caption.
+Same thing with organizations.
+For example, if you have an exhibition at the Cambridge Art Association, not only should you tag them, but you should tag their location as well.

 People do get quite judgmental about numbers, many people do notice the ratio between the number of followers a person has vs. the number of people they are following.
 When you see an account for someone who has 200 followers but who follows 459 people, you will look at that person differently than a person who has 3,860 follows but who follows 50 people.

 Those artists who have 598k followers, who you have never heard of before, who have terrible artwork?
 Chances are they used a bot like Instagress to buy followers.
 So don’t believe everything you see on an Instagram account.

 Commenting is more time consuming, but it’s by far the most impactful form of interaction.
 While some people can be obsessive about tracking who likes their posts, it’s an intelligent comment that will really call attention to you.
 Most people do not track who likes their posts, whereas a comment stands out and gets noticed.